Trinity College Courses

 CCR 199Y1Y The Vikings and their Descendants

-The Scandinavian pirates known as ‘the Vikings’ first entered the annals of recorded history late in the eighth century.
-The impression that they made on the civilized peoples whom they encountered was decidedly negative: Vikings were depicted by many of their contemporaries as bloodthirsty pagans, ferocious and crafty warriors with a diabolical ability to raid and pillage nearly anywhere throughout the then-known world.
-Although the brutality of Viking raids is undeniable, modern scholars of the Early Middle Ages have developed more nuanced perspectives on the Vikings by studying the characteristics of their material culture, the poetic and memorial texts that they inscribed on their monuments or recited in their halls, and by evaluating their accomplishments as explorers, pioneers and agents of inter-cultural commerce.
+The Vikings first entered the annals of recorded history late in the eighth century, and the impression that they made on the civilized people whom they encountered was decidedly negative.
+Vikings were depicted by many of their contemporaries as bloodthirsty pagans, ferocious and crafty warriors with a diabolical ability to raid and pillage nearly anywhere throughout the then-known world.
+Although the brutality of Viking raids is undeniable, modern scholars of the Early Middle Ages have developed more nuanced perspectives on the Vikings by studying the characteristics of their material culture, the poetic and memorial texts that they composed, and by evaluating their accomplishments as explorers, pioneers and agents of inter-cultural commerce.
 The legacy of the Vikings’ activities can not only be traced in the historical development of present-day Scandinavian nations, but is also part of the heritage of the peoples of Britain, continental Europe, the Mideast and even the Atlantic coast of Canada.
 Aspects of Viking culture have—for better and worse—inspired artists, writers, composers, intellectuals, explorers and even politicians in the centuries since the last longship sailed, and images of the Viking persist in present-day literature, art, music, sport and popular culture.
 This course explores the history, cultures and literatures of the Viking Age, and considers how (and why) the Viking past remains part of present culture.

 CCR 199Y1Y More than Just a Dinner Party: High Style and Serious Attitude in the Literary Salon of 1830s Paris